 Alimony is a form of support paid by one former spouse to another after a divorce.
 It is intended so that, if one of the spouses in the divorce is in an economically weaker position, that spouse will still be able to support himself or herself.
 It is a monthly payment.
 The court determines the payment amount based on the evidence presented by both spouses.
 Whether you are seeking alimony or if your ex-spouse is seeking to obtain it from you, an aggressive, knowledgeable attorney could make a big difference in how fair your result will be.

-West Chester Alimony Lawyer
+Chester County Alimony Lawyer

 With Ciccarelli Law Offices, you can rest assured that a highly experienced divorce lawyer in West Chester will represent your interests and fight for you to get the best outcome.
 If you’re seeking to require your ex-spouse to pay alimony, we’ll fight for you to get your fair share.
 If your ex-spouse is seeking payments from you, we’ll argue to keep you from paying more than you should or anything at all.
 We can also represent you if you seek to modify an alimony order.
 Our team approach ensures that there’s more than one lawyer’s experience on your side.